-Please don't post content only available in another language.
-We're unable to be sure of its suitability for our younger supporters, and will delete it.
+- Don't post content only available in another language.
+We are unable to be sure of its suitability for our supporters and will delete it

-Please don't post videos or images people may find distressing, such as videos of graphic violence.
+- Don't post videos or images people may find distressing - such as videos of graphic violenc

-Don't use our page to advertise products or services for profit, or to advertise a group or charity not related to human rights.
+- Don't use our page to advertise products or services for profit, or to promote a group or charity not related to human rights

-If you have any questions about these rules or would like further information please contact our Supporter Care Team via firstname.lastname@example.org or on 020 7033 1777.
+If you have any questions about these rules or would like further information, please contact our Supporter Communications Team by emailing firstname.lastname@example.org